bretmullinix/openshift-idm-cluster-on-aws/part5-register-idm-client/readme.md

       Let's explain the tasks below.

+      The following task includes the necessary molecule variables to create the AWS EC2 instance for the molecule tests.

       ```yaml
       - name: Include the variables needed for creation
         include_vars:
           file: "vars/main.yml"
      ```

-     The task above includes the necessary molecule variables to create the AWS EC2 instance for the molecule tests.
+     The following task creates the variable to hold the molecule ephemeral directory path.
+The **ephemeral** directory is the temp directory which is used by **molecule** to configure and run tests.

       ```yaml
        - name: Set molecule directory